Scroll to see more

 • Is Amazon the right choice for your demographic?

-The new page must be beautiful and adjustable.
-This will differentiate us from the old KDP.
+"The new page must be beautiful and adjustable.
+This will make us different from the old KDP."

-The marketing team heavily emphasized that the pre-login page needed a scalable and updatable page.
 The pre-login page is a significant opportunity to drive SEO through mobile-optimized pages.

 With this in mind, I knew the page needed to drive marketing apart from looking beautiful and modern.
 This became a guide for the hierarchy and content of many of the page modules.